-The City's net position at fiscal year-end is \$17,987,518 compared to \$17,433,248 at the prior year-end.
-This is an increase of \$554,270 or 3.18%.
-Impacting factors include an increase in cash and cash equivalents and a decrease in the total liabilities of the City.
+The City's net position at fiscal year-end is \$18,992,229, an increase of \$1,003,549 (5.6%).
+Impacting factors include increased capital assets and decreased bonds payable, net of premium.

-A significant portion of the City's net position reflects its investment in capital assets (e.g., land and improvements, buildings and improvements, improvements other than buildings, vehicles, and machinery and equipment); less any related debt used to acquire those assets that are still outstanding.
+A significant portion of the City's net position reflects its investment in capital assets (e.g., land and improvements, buildings and improvements, improvements other than buildings, vehicles, and machinery and equipment); less any related debt used to acquire those still outstanding assets.
 The City uses these capital assets to provide services to its citizens; consequently, these assets are not available for future spending.

-Although the City's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.
+Although the City's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources since the capital assets themselves cannot be used to liquidate these liabilities.

-The City's financial position is the product of several financial transactions including the net results of activities, the acquisition and payment of a debt, the acquisition and disposal of capital assets, and the depreciation of capital assets.
+The City's financial position is the product of several financial transactions, including the net results of activities, the acquisition and payment of a debt, the acquisition and disposal of capital assets, and the depreciation of capital assets.